To me, Oregon is a place of mythic Creatures and magic places.

 Update: Summer 2006; when I visited Detroit this summer in search of Bigfoot, I found a happily married Bigfoot couple instead of the lone giant I had been expecting!
 The exquisitely carved couple was be-decked with flowers given to celebrate their union by the townfolk.
 Neither of them was the bigfoot shown at the Clackamas County Fair!

-How to see this wedded couple: This grouping is not located where it can be seen from Hwy 22-- you must take the first Detroit turn-off (coming from Salem), and within 100 yards the couple is seen, prominently in front of the Cedars Restaurant and Lounge, beside the door that faces westward....
+How to see this wedded couple (if it's still being displayed): This grouping is not located where it can be seen from Hwy 22-- you must take the first Detroit turn-off (coming from Salem), and within 100 yards the couple is seen, prominently in front of the Cedars Restaurant and Lounge, beside the door that faces westward....
 The maker is Mr. Toby Johnson of Aurora, Oregon--the same carver as the artist who carved the Clackamas Fair bigfoot.
 He is a Detroit local who now has a shop in Aurora, Oregon.
 As of 2010, his website is www.tobyjsart.com